cdisc-org/cdisc-rules-engine/resources/schema/rule/Operator.md

 ### target_is_sorted_by

-True if the values in `name` are ordered according to the values specified by `value` in ascending/descending order, grouped by the values in `within`.
-Each `value` requires a variable `name` and an ordering of 'asc' or 'desc' specified by `order`. `within` accepts either a single column or an ordered list of columns.
-Columns can be either number or Char Dates in ISO8601 'YYYY-MM-DD' format
+True if the values in name are ordered according to the values specified by value in ascending/descending order, grouped by the values in within.
+Each value entry requires a variable name, a sort_order of asc or desc, and an optional null_position of first or last (defaults to last) which controls where null/empty comparator values are placed in the expected ordering.
+Within accepts either a single column or an ordered list of columns.
+Columns can be either number or Char Dates in ISO8601 YYYY-MM-DD format.
+Date value(s) with different precisions that overlap (e.g. 2005-10, 2005-10-3 and 2005-10-08) are all flagged as not sorted as their order cannot be inferred.

 ```yaml
 Check: